Castlewellan Mountain Bike Trails, Co. Down

 Overview

-Castlewellan is a small but vibrant town in the south‑east of County Down, set on the edge of the Mourne Mountains and beside the tranquil Castlewellan Lake.
-Designed in the 19th century by a French architect for the Annesley family, the town is distinguished by two tree‑lined squares and an unusually wide main street.
-The upper square houses the 1764 Old Market House, now a public library, while the lower square is framed by chestnut trees that bloom each spring.
-Beyond the town centre, the crown jewel is Castlewellan Forest Park – a 460‑hectare landscaped estate that offers everything from serene arboretum walks to adrenaline‑pumping water and mountain‑bike activities.
+Castlewellan is a small, vibrant town in south‑east County Down, set against the backdrop of the Mourne Mountains and the tranquil waters of Castlewellan Lake.
+Designed in the 19th century by a French architect for the Annesley family, the town is laid out around two tree‑lined squares – the upper square hosts the 1764 Old Market House, now a public library, while the lower square is framed by chestnut trees that burst into blossom each spring.
+Beyond the streets, the crown jewel is Castlewellan Forest Park, a 460‑hectare landscaped estate that houses a Scottish‑baronial castle, the National Arboretum of Northern Ireland, the world‑renowned Peace Maze and a 40‑hectare lake.

 What to See & Do